aws-samples/lambda-ecs-worker-pattern/README.md

     #    information from your AWS CLI configuration profile(s).

     fab setup

+    #    At some stage, the script will ask you for your DockerHub login name and password, in order to upload a docker
+    #    image to DockerHub and configure your ECS cluster to access your DockerHub private repository.

     # 5. Take a note of the bucket name mentioned at the end of the setup.